Arapaima gigas: South America

-For Bolivia, the paiche as an invasive species is considered a threat to local native species according to reports.
-Various reports show a correlation between the spreading of paiche and the decline in numbers of native fish species in parts of the Bolivian Amazon.
+For Bolivia, the Arapaima as an invasive species is considered a threat to local native species according to reports.
+Various reports show a correlation between the spreading of Arapaima and the decline in numbers of native fish species in parts of the Bolivian Amazon.
 Effects on local fish species populations and on fishing behaviors vary strongly by region.
-A joint study of the Bolivian government and different research organizations from 2017 points out the necessity to further evaluate the complex environmental and socioeconomic impact of paiche in the country.
+A joint study of the Bolivian government and different research organizations from 2017 points out the necessity to further evaluate the complex environmental and socioeconomic impact of Arapaima in the country.